sawft99/Obsidian-SecPlus/Sec+/Chapter 10 - Secure Software Development/XSS and XSRF.md

 ---
 - Exploits focus on <u>the trust a website has in a user</u> ^09a7b3
 - Example
-	- Once logged into bank account the website trust you
+	- Once logged into bank account the website "trusts" you
 	- Attacker sends a command to web server via your authenticated session
 	- Forges request to <u>make it look like it came from the victim</u>
 	- An attacker usually can't see the web server response but it could still could be used to do some functions on the site like change a password or transfer money

-### Prevention
+## Prevention
+---
 - Require specialized tokens on web pages that have forms like CAPTCHA
 - Use good authentication and [[Disk Encryption#^501400|Encryption]] techniques
 - Scan XML files submitted by a user